Motivations for Starting a Business

 Work Options for Life Scientists Include Entrepreneurship

-Relatively lower salaries contribute to life sciences graduates seeking jobs in industry rather than academia (Wosen, 2022; Boone et al., 2022).
-Relatively few university positions are available and only a minority of scientists hired achieve tenure.
-Drawbacks of some industry jobs include long hours, high quotas, repetitious work, and not being able to follow your own vision.
-Keep in mind that you have a third option of starting a business where you have the potential for higher income, more autonomy in decision-making, and the satisfaction of turning your science discovery into a product that benefits others.
+Starting a business is a potentially exciting and rewarding career choice alternative for life scientists instead of working in an academic setting or for others in an industry job.
+Few tenure-track university positions are available, and only a minority of scientists hired achieve tenure (Wosen, 2022; Boone, 2022).
+Drawbacks of some industry jobs include pressure to achieve high quotas, repetitious work, and not being able to follow your own vision.
+Keep in mind that you have a third option of starting a business.

 Wosen J. ‘The tipping point is coming’: Unprecedented exodus of young life scientists is shaking up academia.
 STAT.
 November 10, 2022.

-When considering your career goals, consider what impacts you would like your work to have.
+When thinking about your career goals, consider what impacts you would like your work to have.

-If you decide to start your own business, be sure to investigate and take advantage of the many opportunities available to support women-owned businesses, such as government contract money set aside for businesses owned by women, tax incentives, loan guarantees, and training and mentoring opportunities.
+Take advantage of the many opportunities available to women-owned businesses, such as government contract money set aside for businesses owned by women, tax incentives, loan guarantees, and training and mentoring opportunities.